Get inspired by our lists built around a theme, and experience Montréal to the hilt.

-With a menu of no less than 45 mini burgers, 180 variations of tartar, 17 gourmet poutines (including the award-winning Zombie poutine) plus generous salads, Taboo Cuisine Rebelle offers a personalized dining experience in a friendly, urban setting.
+With a menu of no less than 45 mini burgers, 180 variations of tartar, more than 15 decadent poutines (including the award-winning Zombie poutine) plus generous salads, Taboo Cuisine Rebelle offers a personalized dining experience in a friendly, urban setting.
 Plates are created according to the patron’s taste and mood of the moment.
 For example, tartar aficionados may stick to the tried-and-true classics, such as beef, salmon and tuna, or get a little rebellious with more unusual meats like duck, bison and kangaroo.
 To this, add a choice of ten different seasons, ranging from classic Dijon mustard to Asian-inspired wasabi or ginger, and you have a custom taste sensation.

 Oversize menus showcasing the colossal choice of meal options cover the tables in this warm eatery that exudes a rustic-industrial vibe.
 Signature cocktails made with local ingredients are served in Mason jars while a vast selection of private import wines is available for the perfect pairing.

 Taboo Cuisine Rebelle takes choice to a whole new level!

 Sun, Mon, Tue, Wed, 11 a.m. to 10 p.m.; Thu, Fri, Sat, 11 a.m. to 11 p.m.